cruncher/sparky/README.md

         <!-- [Sparky] collection end -->
     </ul>

 The comment nodes are added automatically and are required by Sparky to maintain the collection.

 ## data-ctrl

 All the above examples use the model directly as the context for rendering the DOM.
 Sparky uses the model by default, but you can create a scope object to use instead.

     Sparky.controllers['my-controller'] = function(node, model) {
         var scope = {
-            problem: 'I seem to be having enormous difficulty with my lifestyle' };
+            lang: 'No language set'
+        };

         // Return the scope object to use it for DOM rendering return scope;
     };

 Where a controller returns undefined, the model is used as scope.
 But where a controller returns an object, that object is used as scope for rendering the DOM.

 Tell Sparky to use the controller:

-    <p data-ctrl="my-controller" data-model="text">{{ problem }}</p>
+    <p data-ctrl="my-controller" data-model="text">I speak {{ lang }}</p>

-The controller is passed the DOM node, and the model where a data-model is defined.
+The controller is passed the DOM node, and the model (where a
+<code>data-model</code> is defined, otherwise model is undefined).
+Listen to
-Listen to changes on the model to update the scope:
+changes on the model to update the scope:

     Sparky.controllers['my-controller'] = function(node, model) {
-        var scope = {};
+        var scope = {
+            lang: 'No language set'
+        };

         function updateLang(model) {
             scope.lang = model.lang === 'en' ?
 'English' :